Minds On

 Consolidation

 Create a timeline of significant events and people that led up the establishment of Upper Canada.
-Your timeline should include the following events and people, as well as a one sentence description of how this event played a significant role in the formation of Upper Canada.
+Your timeline should include the following events and people, as well as a one sentence description of how this event or person played a significant role in the formation of Upper Canada.

 - Philemon Wright